ltwng/MEMO-/README.md

 These can all be found in the Package Manager in Max.

-Also, there is another object that I downloaded from the web, it’s called “Spindrift” by Michael Norris.
+Also, there is another object called “Spindrift” by Michael Norris.
 Here is the link to download: http://www.michaelnorris.info/software/spindrift